Big Island Talk Story by Jan Wizinowich

 By Jan Wizinowich

-Papa Mau
+PicturePapa Mau

-The canoe, Maisu is the latest effort in an odyssey to reestablish traditional ocean voyaging using the art and science of wayfinding practiced by the ancient Polynesians.
-The inception of the Polynesian Voyaging Society in 1973, began the process of reconnecting with the lost art of wayfinding practiced more than 800 years ago by Polynesian voyagers.
 Hokule’a’s first voyage in 1976, navigated by master navigator Mau Piailug, provided the inspiration for the building of canoes throughout Polynesia, the training of successive generations of navigators and many historic voyages.
 But none of this would have been possible without Mau’s generous gift of the knowledge of traditional navigation.
 The ocean voyagers of Hawaii wanted to give something back to Mau and to the younger generations in Micronesia; Maisu was the result.

 According to Maisu’s navigator, Chadd Paishon, “The idea of the canoe was to help him help his people.
 Every canoe is born for a specific purpose and every voyage has a theme.”
 The name Maisu derives from a Satawalese word for breadfruit that falls to the ground during a high wind and feeds all the people.
 Mau’s mission is to help his people not be dependent on western contrivances such as motors and gasoline.
-“Mau thinks it’s crazy that so many people are buying motors when they don’t even have gas.”
-(Paishon)
+“Mau thinks it’s crazy that so many people are buying motors when they don’t even have gas,” shared Paishon.

-Planning for Maisu began in 2001 when Mau met with several members of the Hawaii Voyaging community.
+Planning for Maisu began in 2001 when Mau met with several members of the Hawai'i Voyaging community.
 Maisu, a Big Island grassroots effort, coordinated by Na Kalai Wa’a Moku O Hawaii (The Canoe Builders of the District of Hawaii) began its life on Oahu, where the friends of Hokule’a and Hawai’iloa constructed the twin hulls.
 Young Brothers then shipped the hulls without charge, from O’ahu to Kawaihae, in September 2003, where the majority of the work to build the canoe began.
-This involved a core group of people headed by the late master navigator, Clay and his brother Shorty, as well as Steve Garrett (master boat builder) and scores of volunteers who gave what they could.
-“Clay’s daughter Pomai Bertelmann of Nā Kalai Wa’a Moku O Hawai’i pointed out ‘we had people from New Zealand, Argentina, South Africa, Japan, Hawai’i, California, we had people from all over the world working on this canoe.
-We couldn’t have asked for more.’”
-(Malama Hawaii News)

 The mast and the sails, however, needed to work for the wind conditions it would encounter in the various Micronesian island groups.
 “Normal windspeed in Micronesia is 5-10 knots, which means they need to use very large sails and need taller masts to support them.”
 (Paishon) Recent sea trials in much windier Hawaiian waters have sent Maisu flying, proving the effectiveness of the rigging.

-The electrical system also had to be designed to work in Micronesian waters.
+The electrical system also had to work in Micronesian waters.
 This was designed and installed by Robert Harbison, who was at the recent launching of Maisu.
 Pointing out a sealed metal rectangular box about 1’x3’x2’, securely attached to the deck, he explained that it contained the electrical system that will be used to charge and power any onboard electronics such as radios.
 A self-contained modular system perfect for the Micronesian islands, as it can be shipped back to Hawaii for repairs or replacement parts.

 Mau returned to Satawal last June, but is in regular contact with Chadd.
 Although, due to failing health, Mau has limited time to carry out his mission, “… every navigator has a backup plan.”
-His son, Sesario, has decided to carry on Mau’s work and Mau also feels secure in the knowledge that, “…he has planted the seed in Hawaii.”
+His son, Sesario, has decided to carry on Mau’s work and Mau also feels secure in the knowledge that, “…he has planted the seed in Hawai'i.”
 The voyage has come full circle.
-The breadfruit that came to Hawaii and fed the travelers who found their way through the mysterious ocean forces will, through Mau’s gift of wayfinding, return to the source.
+The breadfruit that came to Hawai'i and fed the travelers who found their way through the mysterious ocean forces will, through Mau’s gift of wayfinding, return to the source.

 **Name given by Pua Kanaka’ole